aastha11-hub/Technomind/README.md

-# Technomind
- Ai desktop assistant
 # TechnoMind – AI Desktop Assistant 🤖🎧

 TechnoMind is an AI-powered desktop assistant that can interact through both voice and text.
 It can answer your queries using Wikipedia, open applications like YouTube, and even play music using Spotify.